Curriculum

 Computing prepares pupils to participate in a rapidly changing world in which work and other activities are being increasingly transformed by access to varied and developing technology.

-At Manor Farm Academy, in Years 1-4 use the ‘Teach Computing’ framework when delivering computing lessons.
+At Manor Farm Academy, Years 1-6 use the ‘Teach Computing’ framework when delivering computing lessons.
 We support pupils in the acquisition of knowledge, through the use of key concepts, terms, and vocabulary, providing opportunities to build a shared and consistent understanding.
 We teach computing through the use of physical computing and make activities that offer tactile and sensory experiences to enhance learning.
 Combining electronics and programming with arts and crafts (especially through exploratory projects) provides pupils with a creative, engaging context to explore and apply computing concepts.
-In Year 5 and 6, the pupils have their computing lessons delivered by an outside company, Junior Jam (please see overview for information).
 Computing is used throughout the curriculum and children use it to find, explore, analyse, exchange and present information.

 In addition to our weekly computing lessons, we also deliver weekly e-safety sessions using ProjectEvolve.
 E-safety is an integral part of Computing at Manor Farm Academy.
 Children discuss the importance of e-safety each time they access digital media.
 The SMART computing rules, of staying safe online are embedded throughout the school in all subjects.